NgoJunHaoJason/book-summaries/the_software_craftsman.md

 ### Test First

-Writing tests first helps us to just write enough code to satisfy the requirements, keeping the code simple.
+Writing tests first helps us to just write enough code to satisfy the requirements, keeping the code simple; it reduces complexity and overengineering
-It reduces complexity and overengineering, and that is the value it brings to the business.

 ### Test-Driven Development (TDD)